Meet the new Glide Apps

 How to connect to multiple data sources

-After adding your Excel files to your project, you can connect to other data sources as needed.
-This allows you to synchronize data across multiple platforms, bringing everything together in one place.
+After adding your Excel files to your app, you can connect to other data sources as needed.
+This allows you to sync data across multiple platforms, bringing everything together in one place.

-- Go to the Data Editor in your project.
+1. Go to the Data Editor in your app.

-- Click on the + symbol in the Tables panel.
+2. Click on the plus (+) symbol in the Tables panel.

 Data security for Microsoft OneDrive

-If your OneDrive account is managed by your organization, you may need to get an admin to grant additional permissions before you can connect it to your project.
+If your OneDrive account is managed by your organization, you may need to get an admin to grant additional permissions before you can connect it to your app.

 An IT admin will need to approve Glide permissions for you to:

-Here's a guide for your IT admin to approve Glide.
+Here's a guide for IT admins about how to approve Glide.

 If your organization is concerned about granting you or other users access to the whole drive, your IT admin could create a Glide-only user account in Microsoft that you can connect to Glide.
 This way, the necessary files can be shared with only that user.
 This will firewall Glide to that user's whole drive.